TheCoordinatedLiving/The-Coordinated-Living/PAYSTACK_SETUP.md

 ## Environment Variables

+All Paystack-related environment variables are already configured in the **Vercel project → Settings → Environment Variables** for the live site.
-Add the following environment variables to your `.env.local` file:
+For **local development**, add the same variables to your `.env.local` file:

 ```env
 # Paystack Configuration